GreeshKolla123/ecommerce-platform/README.md

 # ecommerce-platform

-A comprehensive e-commerce platform with user authentication, product catalog, shopping cart, order management, and admin panel.
+The provided content describes a comprehensive development plan for an e-commerce platform.
+It includes design analysis from Figma, requirements analysis from a PDF, and detailed implementation guides for both frontend and backend technologies.
+The project involves building a modern e-commerce platform with user authentication, product catalog, shopping cart, order management, and inventory management features.
+The technology stack includes React with Vite for the frontend, FastAPI with PostgreSQL and SQLAlchemy for the backend, and Docker for containerization.
+The project also emphasizes security measures, testing strategies, and deployment approaches.

 ## Tech Stack